reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 On the other hand, doing analysis on training set *answers* reveals that out of 1 million samples, `swr_p_level_set` and `swr_p_sequence` have 1458 and 1865 unique answers, respectively.

-Counting the number of samples that share the most common answers reveals even more imbalance.
+Counting the collective number of samples that share the top K most common answers reveals even more imbalance.
 ```
 For swr_p_level_set:
 100.0% of all samples (1000000.0) share 1458 unique answers